Treatment for vaginal dryness, painful sex, frequent UTIs, and urgency.

 Estradiol vaginal cream (USP, 0.01%) is FDA-approved to treat moderate to severe dryness, itching, and burning in and around the vagina due to menopause.
 These changes are also known as vulvar and vaginal atrophy or the genitourinary syndrome of menopause.

-Do not use vaginal estradiol if you:
+Do not use estradiol vaginal cream if you:

 Although estradiol vaginal cream is only used in and around the vagina, the risks associated with oral estrogens should be taken into account.